Will the Queen continue working after testing positive for Covid?

-The Queen has tested positive for Covid-19 and is experiencing “mild cold-like symptoms”, it has been announced.
+The Queen has tested positive for Covid-19 and is experiencing “mild cold-like symptoms”, it was announced on Sunday.

 It comes after the monarch came in direct contact with her eldest son, the Prince of Wales, when he had the disease last week.